Wilmington officials and town residents have a lot to be proud of these days.

 "We’re already a designated village, but by becoming a designated downtown, it makes us eligible for additional monies and tax credits and grants," said Town Manager Scott Murphy.
-"One of the key things besides the financial aspect is that we would get additional support and help for Wilmington Works because they’re very hands-on for the downtown program."

 The first step will be the creation of a Wilmington Works board, a well-rounded group that will be made up of property owners, business owners, community members, a Mount Snow Valley Chamber of Commerce member and others designated by the Selectboard and the Wilmington Fund.
 They will be charged with carrying out the mission statement, "to build, improve and support a vital downtown that benefits the entire Wilmington community."

 To do that the board will form subcommittees that will be responsible for organization, economic development, promotion and design.